 After a short stint in San Francisco creating online and interactive strategies for Pearson Television, Cecile joined the North American headquarters of the newly re-branded FremantleMedia in Los Angeles, where she served as Executive Vice President, Commercial and Operations until her promotion to COO of Production in 2002, and CEO in 2005.

-Thom Beers is Chief Executive Officer of FremantleMedia North America (FMNA).
-He is responsible for FMNA’s overall management and business performance, overseeing the development, production and business operations of over 600 hours of network, cable and syndicated programming.
-He is also Chairman of FremantleMedia-owned company Original Productions.
+Craig Cegielski and Jennifer Mullin are Co-Chief Executive Officers of FremantleMedia North America (FMNA).
+They are responsible for FMNA’s overall management and business performance, overseeing the development, production and business operations of over 600 hours of network, cable and syndicated programming.

-Rob Clark is Director of Global Entertainment Development at FremantleMedia.
+Rob Clark is Director of Global Entertainment at FremantleMedia.

 Prior to his current role, Rob was President of Worldwide Entertainment at FremantleMedia, having joined the division in 2003.
 He has managed a number of FremantleMedia’s most successful global roll-outs including Got Talent, The X Factor, The Farmer Wants a Wife, The Apprentice, Hole in the Wall, Let’s Dance, and Take Me Out, as well as the continued success and roll out of the Idols franchise.
 Rob has also helped in the re-launch of game shows including Family Feud, Password and The Price is Right.